DavidLapadula/JSArrays/README.md

 # JSArrays
-Course covering the fundamentals of JavaScript Arrays
+Course covering the fundamentals of JavaScript Arrays.

 ## Topics Included